John Macarthur (colonial officer)

-John Macarthur (1767 – 11 April 1834) was a British Army officer, racketeer, entrepreneur, grazier, usurper, politician, and highly influential figure in the early British colonisation of New South Wales.
-Macarthur is recognised as the pioneer of the Australian Merino wool industry.
-He was instrumental in agitating for, and organising, a rebellion against the colonial government in what is often described as the Rum Rebellion.
+John Macarthur (1767 – 11 April 1834) was a British Army officer, landowner, and politician, best remembered as a key organiser of the 1808 Rum Rebellion and a pioneer of the Australian Merino wool industry.
+Born in England, Macarthur joined the nascent New South Wales Corps in 1789; he quickly established himself as a particularly unscrupulous, volatile, and entrepreneurial member of the so-called 'Rum Corps'.

+Macarthur imported the first Merino Sheep to New South Wales in 1797.
+His time in the colony was marked by frequent quarrels with other settlers, one of which resulted in his brief expulsion from the colony, but his wool cultivation became the cornerstone of a commercial empire.
+After disputes with Governor William Bligh, Macarthur orchestrated a coup against Bligh's rule.
+Despite serving in the military junta which arose from the Rum Rebellion, Macarthur avoided prosecution for mutiny in England, and returned to his profitable colonial landholdings in 1817.
+In commemoration of his contributions to the Australian wool industry, Macarthur was featured on the Australian two-dollar note from 1966 to 1988.

 Early life

 John Macarthur was born at Stoke Damerel near Plymouth, England in 1767.
 His exact date of birth is unknown, but his baptism was registered on 3 September 1767.
 He was the second son of Alexander Macarthur, who had fled Scotland to the West Indies after the Jacobite rising of 1745 before returning to Plymouth to work as a linen draper and mercer.

 In 1782, John Macarthur was commissioned as an ensign in Fish's Corps, a regiment of the British Army formed to serve in the American War of Independence.
 The war ended before the regiment was ready to sail and was disbanded in 1783.
 On half-pay, Macarthur went to live on a farm near Holsworthy in Devon, where he became interested in 'rural occupations' and contemplated a career in law.
 Instead, in April 1788, Macarthur returned to full-pay army duties, securing a commission as an ensign in the 68th Regiment of Foot, stationed at Gibraltar.
 In that same year, he married Elizabeth Veale of Bridgerule near Holsworthy.